f4exb/sdrangel/Readme.md

 <h2>Manjaro</h2>

 Tested with the 15.09 version with LXDE desktop (community supported).
-The exact desktop environment shold not matter anyway:
+The exact desktop environment should not matter anyway.
+Since Manjaro is Arch Linux based prerequisites should be similar for Arch and all derivatives.

 `sudo pacman -S cmake pkg-config fftw qt5-multimedia qt5-tools qt5-base libusb boost boost-libs pulseaudio`

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.